hearvox/Research/News-Trust/fake-news-site-lists.md

 Is It Fake News?
 https://isitfakenews.com/

+<blockquote>Thousands of website ratings are displayed from multiple, independent sources including Politifact, MetaCert, OpenSources.co, Snopes.com, Wikipedia, and CBS News.
+We also conduct our own research and document the source of all information.</blockquote>

 Examples:
 https://isitfakenews.com/site/The+Reporterz
 https://isitfakenews.com/site/infowars.com

-<blockquote>Thousands of website ratings are displayed from multiple, independent sources including Politifact, MetaCert, OpenSources.co, Snopes.com, Wikipedia, and CBS News.
-We also conduct our own research and document the source of all information.</blockquote>
 ## MetaCert ##
-https://chrome.google.com/webstore/detail/check-this-by-metacert/felmjclcjadopolhjmlbemfekjaojfbn?hl=en
+Check This by MetaCert (Chrome extension) https://chrome.google.com/webstore/detail/check-this-by-metacert/felmjclcjadopolhjmlbemfekjaojfbn?hl=en

+<blockquote>This extension will highlight Fake, Satire, Far-left, Far-right and Alt-right news so you can make better informed choices about the type of news you consume.…

+MetaCert aggregates all of the data provided by trusted, unbiased Fact Checkers such as Snopes, Politifact and Buzzfeed and puts it into a single database.

+MetaCert then crawls, finds and labels the social media accounts that news sites own - in a way that no other company can.
+This is how we have the world's biggest database of classified news to help combat disinformation online through a powerful API.</blockquote>

 Related:
 https://medium.com/@Paul__Walsh/mock-this-chrome-extension-takes-aim-at-fake-news-c407320f2835